Hardwood Plywood - China

 Situation: In a revised submission, the respondent substantially reduced its cost of production data for many U.S. products – resulting in the drastic lowering of its dumping margin – and described the change as a “minor” correction.

-Solution: Wiley’s Trade Analytics Group (TAG) was able to analyze the data and pinpoint the respondent’s change as a complete reallocation of scrap costs for a significant number of U.S. sales.
+Solution: TAG was able to analyze the data and pinpoint the respondent’s change as a complete reallocation of scrap costs for a significant number of U.S. sales.
 We were also able to challenge the respondent’s claim that the change was minor by demonstrating the magnitude and scope of the revision.

 Result: Commerce agreed that the revised cost data was unsupported and rejected all the data submitted by the respondent.
-In a final ruling, Commerce applied an adverse finding to the respondent and increased its margin from 3 percent to 40 percent.
+In a final ruling, Commerce applied an adverse finding to the respondent and increased its margin from 3% to 40%.

 Stainless Steel Flanges – China and India